 If I'm able to filter for a time range I can (most times) get exactly the episodes I like to see (f.e. only between 8 and 10 pm on tuesdays).

-#2 Updated by Alan Schmitz over 6 years ago
+Updated by Alan Schmitz about 9 years ago

 It would be nice if more metadata from the EPG was available in the DVR for file naming and post processing.
 Specifically I'd like to be able to include the original air date in a recording's file name, so it would be easier to use with the scraper for the TheTVDB in XBMC.